What are the 10 Commandments and Are They Still Relevant for Today?

 Our study is focused on the “moral law” of God, i.e., the Ten Commandments.

-Ancient Near Eastern Laws
+Ancient Near Eastern Laws and the 10 Commandments

 The ancient Near East was a culture based upon image.
 In this regard, the region was no different from any other parts of the world in that era.
 The powers of nature (i.e., Creation), worship, communication, and, indeed, every other aspect of human endeavor was represented by iconography — carved wood or stone, clay, or other materials used to make representation.
 The Decalogue—the Ten Commandments, or literally in Hebrew “the Ten Words”—was an unprecedented and extraordinary break from the culture of created image.
 The late Dr. Neil Postman wrote “the God of the Jews was to exist in the Word and through the Word . . .
 An unprecedented conception requiring the highest order of abstract thinking.